 Managed services partners are adept at risk and threat mitigation

 Every company’s technology infrastructure is under continuous threat.
 The threat comes internally from employees who don’t take proper precautions with security or deviate from best practices in ways that elevate risks to the organization.
 The danger also comes from the outside—cybersecurity attacks, regulatory audits, and problematic actions by partners and vendors.
 While an in-house team is limited in its ability to monitor, foresee, and respond to these risks, a managed services partner has the deep experience necessary to mitigate risks and threats optimally.
 Over the long run, every crisis or potential crisis that can be avoided becomes money saved.

 Managed services partners are crucial to keeping an organization’s technology infrastructure firing on all cylinders.
 When an organization invests in managed services, its recruitment and hiring expenses are dramatically reduced, its user adoption rates for technology go up, its use of data analytics improves, it gains the perspectives necessary to maximize ROI opportunities, and it becomes much better at mitigating risks and threats.

-Simplus exists to help companies unlock the full potential of their Salesforce investments—not just through initial implementation support, but also through a range of flexible, customizable Strategic Managed Services solutions.
-To learn more about how Managed Services can help you reduce operating expenses and improve your operations over time, please reach out to us today.
+Simplus exists to help companies unlock the full potential of their Salesforce investments—not just through initial implementation support, but also through a range of flexible, customizable Strategic Services solutions, our managed services wing.
+To learn more about how managed services can help you reduce operating expenses and improve your operations over time, please reach out to us today.
 We look forward to showing you why you need more than an in-house team to support your Salesforce ecosystem optimally.